j1bb1e/usf-cse-resources/studyguides/CDA3103_review1.md

 - Subtraction is the same, except second number is negated according to representation
 - For sign-magnitude results, you just have to know the result and resulting sign
-- For 1's complement, overflow is added to number at position 0
+- For 1's complement, final carry is added to number at position 0
-- For 2's complement, overflow is disregarded
+- For 2's complement, final carry is disregarded

 >**Example:** Subtract $23_{10}$ from $-13_{10}$ using 1's complement.
 >